• Skip to primary navigation

 If that alone wasn’t motivation to make you take some extra batting practice, amid the evening’s ode to excellence and fair play was a guest speaker — an actual major leaguer, an actual Met: Ed Kranepool.

 Ed had just finished his 18th — and what would be his final — year in The Show, all with the mostly hapless Mets.
 He had played on the 1969 World Series-winning “Miracle Mets” but that came well between his start on the club’s comically inept 1962 inaugural version, the modern-era record holders for most losses in a season, and warming the bench with the many hapless teams of late.
-He earned the nickname “Steady Eddie” for his success as a pinch hitter, but you could be sure it applied as much to continuing to show up, game after game, despite the regular beatings.
+He earned the nickname “Steady Eddie” for his success as a pinch hitter, but you could be sure it applied as much to his continuing to show up, game after game, despite the regular beatings.

 That night, Ed talked mostly about how terrible it was playing the bulk of his career on a consistently bad team.
 It was a strange speech to give a group of gung-ho, baseball-crazed kids but damned if after that I ever wanted to be Ed Kranepool — miserable and mediocre.